ankraft/onem2m-jupyter-notebooks/tools/Docker/README.md

 # Docker
-This section explains how to generate a Docker container for the notebooks and running it.
+This section explains how to generate and run a Docker container for the notebooks.

 ## Building a Docker Container